 - Frozen Tofu — You can freeze tofu to extend it’s life for even longer.
 It can keep in the freezer for up to six months.
 However, freezing tofu does change the texture.

 Regular tofu comes in variations of firmness.
 This is something that either a recipe will request or you will have to determine based on your personal preference (or what’s on sale).

 This regular tofu usually requires pressing because it’s been stored in water.
 Why press tofu?
 Because you want to remove the excess water so you can replace it with flavors from a marinade.
 Besides, once pressed, the tofu will be firmer.

 Most tofu comes packed in water which means you’ll want to drain it and press some of the moisture out before cooking it.

-You should also press tofu before cooking, to remove any excess liquid that it absorbed in the package.
-There’s nothing wrong with the liquid it was wrapped it, but tofu is relatively flavorless and by pressing it and removing excess liquid, you can replace that liquid with something more flavorful, like marinade.
-I press tofu by wrapping it in a dish towel and placing something heavy on it for a few minutes.
+You should also press the tofu before cooking, to remove any excess liquid that is absorbed in the package.
+There’s nothing wrong with the liquid it was wrapped in, but tofu is relatively flavorless and by pressing it and removing excess liquid, you can replace that liquid with something more flavorful, like a marinade.

 I hope you’ve found this tofu buying guide helpful.
 Now, I’m off to the kitchen to make something to eat!
 Tofu stir-fry sounds good.